 The Aesculapian snake is not only harmless to humans but is a highly beneficial and effective predator on rodent pests.
 Despite this, these snakes are still frequently killed throughout their range in the belief that they are venomous.
-With its association with the medical profession, it should be possible to devise a positive public awareness campaign for this species, above all other snakes, that would generate tolerance and support for its conservation.
+Combined with its economic value, the cultural significance of the Aesculapian snake, due to its association with the medical profession, means that it should be possible to devise a very positive public awareness campaign that would generate tolerance and support for the conservation of this species.
+Raising public awareness would help to reduce persecution of this species (and other snakes) and could also increase the numbers of records provided by naturalists, walkers, farmers and local people.

-- Action 4.9.1.
-Produce appropriate educational and public awareness materials, aimed at local people in all range countries, that stress the conservation importance, docile nature and value of this snake. - Action 4.9.2.
+Action 4.9.1.
+Produce appropriate educational and public awareness materials, aimed at local people in all range countries, which stress the conservation importance, docile nature and economic value of this snake and that, in particular, highlight its association with the medical profession.

+Action 4.9.2.
 At the isolated northern localities, encourage local communities and landowners to provide compost and manure heaps, e.g. in gardens and on farms, as egg laying sites for this species.